This is Part 6 of a multi-part series I’ve called Rethinking Religion. Here’s a look at the entire series thus far:

 But this idea is foreign to the New Testament, man-made, and comes to us via tradition alone.
 There is no biblical reason for such thinking.
 Note Jesus’ words that we alluded to at the end of Part One in this series:

 To say people are becoming disillusioned with institutional religion is an understatement.
 People are becoming disillusioned and are leaving it in droves.
 From all the statistics I’ve read the reasons vary, but a large number who’ve left are leaving, not because they’ve left Jesus, but because they feel organized religion has.
-As a result, many are walking away and finding more authentic community outside of its walls, myself included.
+As a result, many are walking away from that system and finding more authentic community outside of its walls, myself included.
 They are done.
 Josh Packard is correct in saying,

 “The Dones are people who are disillusioned with church.
 Though they were committed to the church for years—often as lay leaders—they no longer attend.
 Whether because they’re dissatisfied with the structure, social message, or politics of the institutional church, they’ve decided they are better off without organized religion.”
 Source: Meet the Dones

 One thing almost every religious institution has in common with other religious institutions is a person in charge called a pastor.
 The pastor is typically the power person in charge, directing people, events, and things related to the ongoing success of the institution.
 In this first post of an ongoing series I’m calling Rethinking Religion, we’re simply going to sort out what a pastor is.
 This will be the foundation for the posts that follow in this series.
 I’ll be writing this series from the point of view of a former pastor with 20+ years experience pastoring various institutional churches.
-We’ll start by looking more closely at what scripture says about pastors because I feel one way modern religious institutions have complicated things is by making the pastor an authoritative focal point in the church, not unlike the CEO of a corporation.
-This top-down authority approach to doing church is man-made and has been handed to us by hundreds of years of church tradition, not by any anything mandated in scripture.
+We’ll start by looking more closely at what scripture says about pastors because I feel one way modern religious institutions have complicated things is by making the pastor the authoritative focal point in the church, not unlike the CEO of a corporation.
+This top-down authority approach to doing church is man-made and has been handed to us by 2,000 years of church tradition, not by any anything mandated in scripture.